camilionaire/de_re_compressor/README.md

 ## April 19th, 2022
 ## CS510 Adv Func Prog - Prof. Casamento

+### To build:
+- type `cargo build`
+- must have cargo installed to run
+- will install intertools version 0.10

 ### To use:
  - type `cargo run <decompress/compress> <filename>` to run
  - filename can be static path or from root directory.